klaviyo/klaviyo-react-native-sdk/README.md

 #### Notification Permission

-Requesting user permission to display notifications can be managed in,
+Requesting user permission to display notifications can be managed in:

 1. The native layer as instructed in our native SDK documentation,